ZhaAbhi/ZhaAbhi/README.md

 Software Engineer
 -----------------

-I have almost 3 years of experience in the field working in the mobile applications development.
+I have years of experience in the field working in the mobile applications development and backend development.

 * 🌍  I'm based in Kathmandu, Nepal
 * ✉️  You can contact me at [jhabhishek.developer@gmail.com](mailto:jhabhishek.developer@gmail.com)